Why are postdoctoral fellowships (PDFs) only available through the Doctoral Training Partnerships (DTPs) and Centres for Doctoral Training (CDTs)?

 Who can advise me on costs?

-Speak to your research organisation’s research office for advice.
+You will need to speak to your research organisation’s research office for advice on costing the proposal.

 How much can I apply for?